WebAssembly/spec/proposals/gc/Overview.md

 ```
 Here, the name is just a string whose meaning depends on the embedder (for example, it could embed its own domain-specific type algebra into strings).
 Casts are possible between different foreign types, but whether they succeed is up to the embedder.

+An even nicer alternative may be to not have any internal means to define foreign types altogether, but instead require them to be [imported](import-and-export) as "host types", analogous to host functions.
+The host environment would then define a suitable set of types, and probably an API enabling the user to define their own additional types (including a subtype relation between them).

 ### Function References